MSCI to give investors at least a year to prepare for China 'A' shares

-HONG KONG (Reuters) - U.S.index provider MSCI Inc said on Tuesday it will give investors a minimum of 12 months to prepare for China ‘A’ shares being included in one of its key benchmark indexes.
+HONG KONG, June 10 (Reuters) - U.S.index provider MSCI Inc said on Tuesday it will give investors a minimum of 12 months to prepare for China ‘A’ shares being included in one of its key benchmark indexes.

 Earlier, MSCI said it will hold off including China-listed shares in one of its key benchmark indexes, but expects them to be incorporated once outstanding market accessibility issues are resolved.